Pádraig Ó Caoimh

-Pádraig Ó Caoimh (Patrick "Paddy" O'Keeffe) was an Irish soldier and long-time administrator of the Gaelic Athletic Association (GAA).
+Patrick Joseph O'Keeffe was an Irish soldier and long-time administrator of the Gaelic Athletic Association (GAA).
 Páirc Uí Chaoimh, the home of the Cork GAA, is named after him.

 Early life

-Ó Caoimh was born in Roscommon in 1898.
+Ó Caoimh was born in Roscommon in 1897.

 He moved to Cork City at an early age; the 1911 census records him living at No. 13 East View Terrace on Quaker Road.
 He lived with his father (an RIC Pensioner and Draper), his brother and his three sisters.
 One of these siblings, or some other relatives, would later live in Ballynoe, near Castlelyons, in County Cork.

 He was educated by the Christian Brothers in Cork and was an active member of the Gaelic Athletic Association.

 After leaving school he trained as a Secondary School teacher at Saint Mary's College in London, returning to Cork to teach at Presentation Brothers College.

 In 1916, when he was 18, he joined the Irish Volunteers.

 In 1919, at the age of 21, Ó Caoimh gave up school teaching to become a full-time Volunteer officer and secretary of the Cork County Board, G.A.A.